boristsr/gdcorner-website/_posts/2020-02-28-ProblemBehavioursInSoftwareTeams.md

 Empower your developers to redirect these requests to official channels.
 Let them know you have their back and they won’t be in trouble for not immediately actioning these requests.

-The flipside here is that you don’t want to encourage a culture of brush-offs.
+The flip side here is that you don’t want to encourage a culture of brush-offs.
 I’m all for teams being responsive and helpful.
 It’s just that a balance is required.

 ## Issue 3: Blaming Individuals